antronerds/r2-tutorials/docs/Differential_Expression.md

 R2 now performs a one-way Anova statistical test on the fly.
 This **AN**alyis **O**f **VA**riance is a statistical test that calculates whether the means of variables differ between two or more groups.
 In the case of 2 groups, this is identical to the student T-test.
 ANOVA can be considered a sound test when the variables are normally distributed and samples are independent.
 More information can be found here: [](http://en.wikipedia.org/wiki/One-way_ANOVA)<http://en.wikipedia.org/wiki/One-way_ANOVA>.
 A simple example calculation can be found here: [](http://en.wikipedia.org/wiki/F_test#One-way_ANOVA_example)<http://en.wikipedia.org/wiki/F_test#One-way_ANOVA_example>.

 1. Check the graph and the information that is displayed above in the resulting window.
-R2 displays by default the mRNA expression of the samples in a splitted plot in which per group the samples are ordered  with increasing expression (Figure 4).
+For a nicely ordered graph, you can adjust the settings in the menu below to "Track and Gene Sort" (Don't forget to click on Adjust Settings afterwards!).
+R2 displays the mRNA expression of the samples in a splitted plot in which per group the samples are ordered with increasing expression (Figure 4).
 Note that the "alive" annotation is in the second row (track) beneath the graph.
 The actual result of the ANOVA calculations is shown above the graph; the difference in average expression between the two groups is significant.
 These results can also be shown in a more conventional bar-plot by adapting the settings and redrawing the graph.

 	![Figure  4: Result of the one-way Anova test for the Neuroblastoma 88 samples.](_static/images/DiffentialExpress_Result.png "Figure 4: Result of the one-way Anova test for the Neuroblastoma 88 samples.")